wp-plugins/linkify-posts/readme.txt

 === Linkify Posts ===
 Contributors: coffee2code
 Donate link: http://coffee2code.com/donate
-Tags: post, id, link, template, coffee2code
-Requires at least: 2.8
+Tags: posts, post, link, linkify, archives, list, widget, template tag, coffee2code Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.1
-Stable tag: 2.0
+Stable tag: 2.1
-Version: 2.0
+Version: 2.1

 Turn a string, list, or array of post IDs and/or slugs into a list of links to those posts.